boyer-nicolas/ombrage-bun-api/docs/examples-patterns/examples.md

 # Examples

-Here are some common patterns and examples for building APIs with Ombrage Bun API.
+Here are some common patterns and examples for building APIs with Koritsu.

 ## Basic CRUD Operations